 Out of surgery opening hours please call us on 01202 741622 and listen to the message.
 You will be prompted to call our out of hours emergency number.
-The message explains that the number should only be used in the event of a dental emergency such a severe pain, swelling or bleeding following tooth extraction.
-It will also provide the cost of a call out if required and maximum fee for any treatment provided.
+The message explains that the number should only be used in the event of a dental emergency such as severe pain, swelling or bleeding following tooth extraction.
+It will also provide the cost of a call out if required and the maximum fee for any treatment provided.

 What to do if a tooth has been knocked out

 Find the tooth and pick it up by the crown (the shiny part usually exposed in the mouth).
 Examine it.
 If it is dirty run it under the cold tap (do not scrub) and implant it back into the socket making sure it is the right way around.
 If there is no water available, lick it clean.
 Ask the patient to bite his teeth together to hold it in place or bite a clean pad and get him to a dentist as soon as possible.
 If you do not feel confident about doing this, you can store the tooth in some milk but get to a dentist as soon as you can as the success of the reimplantation depends upon getting to a dentist pronto.

 What do you do if you have a toothache